Nominees: Mon Oncle d’Amérique, Atlantic City, Aakrosh, Confidence, Airplane, The Elephant Man, Kagemusha, Raging Bull, The Shining, Pixote

 Both movies are dark and painful examinations of a human soul in turmoil.
 Jake LaMotta in Bull is violence personified – violence is all he knows, it’s the only way he deals with situations.
 Conrad Jared in OP is a person shattered by a tragic event for which he can't forgive himself, and worse, can't find forgiveness from his own mother.

 I remember this year and what it was like to view Martin Scorsese's Raging Bull.
-It was a raw, blood and guts story, and the scenes in the ring were some of the best boxing footage ever filmed.
+It was a raw, blood and guts story, and the scenes in the ring featured some of the best boxing footage ever filmed.
 But I rarely felt like I got into the mind of the character, even when he was used up and old at the end - and the only time he became fully human and engaged me was the scene when he breaks down in tears after throwing a fight.

 Ordinary People was difficult as well, but I'm more in tune with its sensitive, damaged protagonist (Timothy Hutton) than I am with an emotionally stunted bully.
 I got to know these people and was fascinated by the thorny family dynamic, Mary Tyler Moore was a revelation, branching beyond her usually likable, bubbly personality and delivering the dramatic goods like I never expected.
 The uncomfortable and awkward conversations between mother and son were beautifully acted and painful to watch.
 This was Robert Redford's directorial début and aside from the voiceover flashbacks being cheesy (especially during the jogging scene, where Donald Sutherland's expression says all that needed saying) the fair-haired actor helped create a picture that Roger Ebert described as "Intelligent, perceptive and deeply moving."

 Raging Bull I respect on its technical filmmaking merits (rather than on story or characterization) and on those merits I nominated it.
 If I was handing out director awards (and I don't because, for the most part, my Best Picture's and Director's would be the same), I'd likely select Martin Scorsese or Stanley Kubrick (Shining) as Best Director.
 I think Scorsese is not only a genius but a genuinely likable person, with a deep love and respect for film history that I admire.
 But I'd rather sit through Louis Malle's smartly written and acted Atlantic City, or Alain Resnais ingenious, Mon Oncle d’Amérique, or István Szabó's absorbing WWII drama, Confidence, and most especially the emotionally resonant Ordinary People.
-If that makes me an idiot in some people's eyes so be it.
-But at least what your getting here is my honest opinion and not one filtered through the Rotten Tomatoes aggregate scoring system.
+If that makes me an idiot in some people's eyes, so be it.
+But at least what you're getting here is my honest opinion and not one filtered through the Rotten Tomatoes aggregate scoring system.

 Honorable Mentions: